Are round the world airline tickets cheaper than booking single flights?

 |Star Alliance (inc. Air New Zealand)||$6,867||Sydney - Delhi - Beijing - Cancun - Cuzco - Rio de Janeiro - Rome - Sydney||Star Alliance carriers (28 in total)|

-How do round-the-world (RTW) tickets compare to do-it-yourself (DIY) flights?
+How do round-the-world tickets compare to DIY flights?

 We broke one of the cheaper fares down to see whether you're saving big or losing out.

-Sample fare from STA Travel: Sydney - Singapore, Bangkok - London, Oslo - New York City, San Francisco - Sydney for $1699 if you’re a student or under 30 year old.
-Note that this fare includes make-your-own-way legs, which we have not included in our comparison.
+Sample fare from STA Travel: Sydney – Hong Kong – London – New York City – Sydney for $1,249 if you're a student or under 30 years old.

 Here's what we've come up with:

-13 February 2017 - $399 (10,555 Thai Baht) on Malaysia Airlines.
-After 10 days exploring Singapore and getting to Bangkok, you’ll be ready to jet to the next continent: Europe.
-Malaysia airlines has flights throughout February for as little as $399.
+3 August 2019: $656 on Aeroflot.
+After a couple of weeks exploring Hong Kong, you'll be ready to jet off to London.
+Aeroflot has flights throughout August for as little as $656.
 The catch?
-You’ll have to transfer in Kuala Lumpur but the transfer times can be as little as 2.5 hours so it’s not too bad.
-Baggage (30kg) is included in this leg.
+You'll have to transfer in Moscow but the transfer times can be as little as 2.5 hours so it's not too bad.
+Baggage (23kg) is included in this leg.

 So are round-the-world tickets worth it?

-In this case, you’re only looking at a saving of $216.
-If you’re a traveller who’s counting every cent and has the time to research, you could be better off booking things yourself.
+In this example, you're looking at a saving of $1,085.
+In some cases, if you're a traveller who's counting every cent and has the time to jump on any bargain fares that pop up, you could be better off booking things yourself.
 Otherwise, it might be worth it to delegate all that legwork to someone else.
 Depending on the ticket issued, round-the-world tickets may be more flexible than a basic point-to-point fare.
-For long-term travellers, or those who would like the flexibility of changing dates along the way, consider the costs of changing those one-way fares.
+For long-term travellers or those who would like the flexibility of changing dates along the way, consider the costs of changing those one-way fares.